 From 2011 to 2013, he served as the deputy editor of Yahoo News.

 He covered the 2004 presidential campaign for Slate, where he spent five years in the Washington, D.C., bureau as a writer and editor.

 He graduated from Tulane University and the Missouri School of Journalism.
-He was born in Louisiana, grew up in Kansas, and lives in New York with his wife and two daughters.
+He was born in Louisiana, grew up in Kansas, and lives in Rhode Island with his wife and two daughters.